 A severe food allergy in many cases is a straight forward diagnosis for an experienced allergist to make.
 The key to diagnosing is a comprehensive, detailed history of what the patient ate in relation to the time the allergic reaction occurred.

-Peanut allergy, tree nut allergy and shellfish allergy are all highly protein foods and when a person with specific allergy antibodies (IgE) to that food eats any of these types of foods they will notice, typically within seconds, an allergic reaction such as a skin rash, difficulty breathing or loss of consciousness.
+Peanut allergy, tree nut allergy, and shellfish allergy are all high protein foods and when a person with specific allergy antibodies (IgE) to that food eats any of these types of foods they will notice, typically within seconds, an allergic reaction such as a skin rash, difficulty breathing or loss of consciousness.

 Can Meat Cause an Allergy?

 Until recently, beef allergy was relatively rare.
 In most cases, it was associated with children or adults allergic to milk proteins which cross-reacted with the beef proteins.
 Again, like most IgE mediated allergic reactions this would typically occur within seconds to minutes.
 An allergist could do a skin test or blood test to confirm the diagnosis to cow’s milk or beef.

 In 2009, a strange new allergic reaction associated with eating beef surfaced.
 It was strange because people eating beef would get a severe allergic reaction some of the time after eating beef or any mammalian meat (pork) but not every time they ate it.
 It also was atypical and hard to diagnose since the reaction would occur several hours after the meal.